jonathanbell/photogsite/README.md

 Almost all commercial webhosts will meet PhotogSite's requirements.
 A basic install requires:

 - Apache2 (or Nginx, see below)
-- PHP version 5.3 or greater
+- PHP version 7.1 or greater (other versions may work, but are untested)
 - Correct file permissions (775) for PHP to create and delete files inside the PhotogSite root directory and subdirectories

 ### Using Nginx?